ibm-cloud-architecture/refarch-eda-item-inventory/README.md

 ```

-## Running distributed mode on your latop with docker-compose
+## Running distributed mode on your laptop with docker-compose

 ```shell
 # runs three insance of your applicaiton with load balancer using nginx. this will be taken care by routes, services on openshift
 docker-compose up --scale item-intentory=3